Grandparents' Rights in Pennsylvania: Speak With a Montgomery County Family Law Lawyer

 One major exception to all of the above is if a person other than a stepparent or grandparent adopts your grandchild.
 Such adoption automatically terminates any other visitation or custodial arrangements made before it went through.

-If you want to retain an active role in your grandchild's life, you need a PA family law attorney who can explain your rights, file all the necessary paperwork and provide advocacy when dealing with parents, other attorneys and the judge.
-Please call the Law Offices of Sheryl R. Rentz, P.C. today for a free, no-obligation consultation.
+If you want to retain an active role in your grandchild's life, you need a Montgomery County family law attorney who can explain your rights, file all the necessary paperwork and provide advocacy when dealing with parents, other attorneys and the judge.
+Please call the Law Offices of Sheryl R. Rentz, P.C. at (610) 645-0100 today for a free, no-obligation consultation.

 - It Takes a Village to Raise a Grandchild